chroma-core/chroma/DEV_README.md

 # optional cleanup if you have built regl-scatterplot before
 rm -rf node_modules
-rm package-lock.json

 # install dependencies
 yarn install

 # run - this will load http://localhost:3000 in the browser
+# to run the frontend, you will want the data manager and app backend running as well
 yarn start
 ```

-To build the frontend to deploy with the pip package, run `yarn build`.
-This will copy the built artifact into the backend/frontend folder.

 ### The backend
-The backend uses:
+The 2 backend apps use:
 - Flask
 - Araidne (graphql)

-It runs on port 5000.
-You can view a graphql playground at http://127.0.0.1:5000/graphql.
+- `app_backend` runs on port 4000. `app_backend` serves a graphql playground at [http://127.0.0.1:5000/graphql](http://127.0.0.1:5000/graphql)
+- `data_manager` runs on port 5000

 ```
 # cd into directory
-cd chroma/backend
+cd chroma/chroma/app_backend

 # Create the virtual environment.
 python3 -m venv chroma_env